robot-education/robot-handbook/website/design/sketch_constraints/sketch_constraints.md

 :::

 ## {{vertical_title}}
-The vertical constraint is used to make lines or pairs of points vertical relative to the sketch plane.
+The vertical constraint is used to make either lines or pairs of points vertical relative to the sketch plane.
 The available modes are:
 * Line - the line becomes vertical.

 :::{animation} VerticalLineScene.mp4